dgis/emu48android/ReadMe.txt

 HOWEVER, BEFORE THE UPDATE, BACK UP YOUR DATA BECAUSE YOU COULD LOSE THEM.

 This project ports the Windows application Emu48 written in C to Android.
 It uses the Android NDK.
-The former Emu48 source code remains untouched because of a thin win32 emulation layer above Linux/NDK!
+The former Emu48 source code (written by Sébastien Carlier and Christoph Giesselink) remains untouched because of a thin win32 emulation layer above Linux/NDK!
 This win32 layer will allow to easily update from the original Emu48 source code.
 It can open or save the exact same state files (state.e48/e49) than the original Windows application!